 - Choose one chart type.
-I've selected timeseries.
+I've selected a time-series.

 Next, rename the chart from untitled to cases trend.

 Initially the date column might not be in date time type so we need to change its data type from Workbench.
-And then we need to sync this changes in column in Superset.
-Which can be done via state.
-Click on dots on the right side of the dataset name present in left section.
-Then edit dataset.
+And then we need to sync these changes in a column in Superset.
+Which can be done via the state.
+Click on the dots on the right side of the dataset name present in the left section.
+Then edit the dataset.
 Then columns and finally sync columns from source and save this.

 In the second section, we can tweak the settings for this chart.
-In its data section, we should select a Time column as Date.
+In its data section, we should select a Time column as a Date.
 Then Time Grain.
-Then in the Query Section, we need to select a metric, in our case, it will be sum of new_cases.
-Then in Group By section, we select location.
-Then run the query to see trend chart like below.
+Then in the Query Section, we need to select a metric, in our case, it will be some of the new_cases.
+Then in Group By section, we select a location.
+Then run the query to see the trend chart like below.

-From here, we can do lot of things, we can export the result in CSV format too.
+From here, we can do a lot of things, and we can export the result in CSV format too.

-It seems that our result needs little bit of filtering to show trends of countries only.
-So lets filter those which have NULL in the Continent column.
+It seems that our result needs a little bit of filtering to show trends of countries only.
+So let's filter those which have NULL in the Continent column.

-While hovering over, I want to view highest value name in top so we should add sort in it.
+While hovering over, I want to view the highest value name at the top so we should add sort in it.

-- Next create a bar chart to show top countries with death tolls.
+- Next create a bar chart to show the top countries with death tolls.

-- Please take a careful look into the second column.
+- Please take a careful look at the second column.

 - Select Metric as MAX of column total_deaths.
 Because we want to see the latest value of it and this field is cumulative.

-- In Filters, select continent is not equals to null because in location, continent names and some other names are also present and we do not want that.
+- In Filters, the select continent is not equal to null because in location, continent names and some other names are also present and we do not want that.

-- In Series, select the column name by which we want to Group Data by.
-Lets select location.
+- In Series, select the column name by which we want to Group Data.
+Let's select a location.

-- In Row Limit select 10, as we want to show only top 10 bars.
+- In Row Limit select 10, as we want to show only the top 10 bars.

 - In Sort By, select max of column total_deaths.